-These dal vadas are easy to make and just takes little time to prepare except for soaking.
-You can use any variety of split lentils to make these.
-Also you can flavor them up with whatever you desire, like with garam masala or just red chilies and some cumin powder.
+They are easy to make and just takes a little time to prepare except for the soaking.
+You can use any kind of split lentils & also have the option to flavor these vadas with whatever you like – garam masala or just red chilies with some crushed cumin.
+You can also use the same spices we use for masala vada – fennel, cinnamon, cloves and red chilies.

-This is my mom’s recipe and we would use a handful of drumstick leaves, spinach, methi or coriander leaves.
-They just turn out good.
+A handful of drumstick leaves, spinach, methi or coriander leaves also add flavor to these vada.
 Here I just went ahead with a mix of coriander and curry leaves.
 The classic South Indian herb, curry leaves add a lot of aroma here.

 These dal vada do not soak up much oil since the ground mixture is made to a tight consistency.
 These can also be offered during any puja, just skip the onions, ginger, garlic and chilli.

 Dal vada can be deep fried or even air fried.
-These days I have been air frying.
-So I have included the instructions for the same below.
+I have been air frying these for a few years now.
+So I have shared the pictures as well.

 More recipes,